asbjornenge/asbjornenge.github.com/wwc/testing_react_components.md

         })
     }

 I find that keeping a set of defaultProps around makes sense.
 Callers of render can pass their required props (*newProps*) and have that merged with defaultProps before rendering.
 Overwriting the defaults if they want.
-Since we are testing components in isolation we can just mount to <code>document.body</code>.
+Since we are testing components in isolation we can usually just mount to <code>document.body</code>.
 React's <code>renderComponent</code> takes a callback that is called when the component has finished rendering.
 I found that pushing my *render*'s callback to the next tick of the eventloop (using *setTimeout*) resulted in a more stable test environment.

 ## Clean up after each test

-If you try to render a React component into a DOM which already have react identifiers, React will merge with whatever is already there.
+If you try to render a React component into a DOM which already has react identifiers, React will merge with whatever is already there.
 Especially when testing the same component over and over your need to clean up your DOM state.

 How to do this depends on your test framework.
 Here is what I do in [mocha](http://visionmedia.github.io/mocha/) (tdd interface):